Sqmson/Deepminds-research-lab-portal/README.md

     Reach out to the lab coordinator or the leading professor via the contact information on the portal.

-    Participate in ongoing research discussions or propose your own ideas.
+    Participate in ongoing research discussions or propose your own ideas in organized meetings.

     Engage with seminars, workshops, and lab meetings hosted through the portal.